whiprandolph/bestseller/Part 2 - Why Are We So Lost/11 - Why Don't More People Stand Together.md

 ### Attacking our Spiritual Leaders**

 A spiritual leader is anyone who helps their people confront injustice, corruption, selfishness, confusion, shame, poverty, low self-worth, disconnection from the Earth, and other troubles.
-Spiritual leaders commonly help people share, build up their self-worth, help them reconnect with the Earth, remind them that they have a proud ancestry, and coordinate efforts to stand in solidarity to confront injustices.
+Spiritual leaders commonly help people share, build up their self-worth and dignity, help them reconnect with the Earth, remind them that they have a proud ancestry, and coordinate efforts to stand in solidarity to confront injustices.
 The modern-day term for spiritual leader is "social activist."
 In other words, "social activists" or "spiritual leaders" are the ones who show the most bravery, wisdom, and generosity as they bring people together to confront injustice.
 Unfortunately, because spiritual leaders confront the oppression that benefits the wealthy and powerful, selfish authorities commonly attack them and undermine their efforts.**

 Unfortunately, authorities around the world have found many ways to attack social activists, the spiritual leaders most willing to confront injustice in their unhealthy culture.**